ghi-electronics/Docs/software/tinyclr/tutorials/networking/spwf04sx.md

 In Micorosoft Edge click on the lock icon to the left of the web address and then select `View certificate.` Click on the `Export to file` button and save the file with a .cer extension.

-### SPWF04SxInterface()

-`SPWF04SxInterface(SpiDevice spi, GpioPin irq, GpioPin reset)`.
-Used to create a new instance of the Wi-Fi driver.
-Takes the SPI device and the IRQ and RESET GPIO pins as arguments.
-Has no return value.

 ### TurnOff()

 `TurnOff()`.
 Turns off the Wi-Fi module.
 Takes no arguments and has no return value.